 But, shortly after winning the championship, he was fired from the team after he refused to be a part of the sponsors activity.
 Rohrl was firm in the view that he was a sportsman, not an actor, and as a nonsmoker, he couldn't see any reason to be a part of a tobacco marketing campaign.

 Moving to Martini Racing and driving a Lancia 037 Rally in 1983, he finished the season as a runner-up with three wins and three podiums.
 The fact that he missed six rounds proved costly and led him to not winning the third championship title that year.

 The last four season of his career as a racer, Rohrl spent with Audi.
 He won two more rallies before retiring, and in 1985, he finished third overall in WRC, driving an Audi Quattro.
 With the same car, in 1987, he set a new Pikes Peak International Hill Climb record, becoming the first pilot to cover the distance in less than 11 minutes.

 Thanks to his success, he was elected as the Rally Driver of the century in Italy, in France he became the Rally racer of the millennium, and a jury of more than 100 journalists worldwide elected him as the best rally pilot ever.
-In 2011, Walter Rohrl was inducted to the Rally Home of Fame.
+In 2011, Walter Rohrl was inducted to the Rally Hall of Fame.